grigthefirst/premiership-redux-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-To play with it, just clone repository and `run npm` start in cloned folder.
+To play with it, just clone repository and run `npm install` and `npm start` in cloned folder.